jcs224/hono_sessions/README.md

 Other runtimes may work, but are untested.
 In addition to Hono's requirements, the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) is required for this library.

-If you want to use a backend storage driver (instead of just storing session data in an encrypted cookie), you'll need to use a storage engine provided by Hono Sessions.
-Right now, those include:

-- Deno KV
-- Bun SQLite

 ### 🛠️ Features
 - Flash messages — data that is deleted once it's read (one-off error messages, etc.)
 - Built-in Memory and Cookie storage drivers, as well as [community-supported drivers](https://github.com/jcs224/hono_sessions/wiki)